mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 !!!Lwt Bindings

 The binding operation reverses the normal `let` binding by specifying the name of the bound variable in the second argument.
-Consider a thread `e1`:
+Consider the thread:

 {{
   e1 >>= fun x -> e2